birdayz/kstreams/README.md

 - [ ] Context overhaul, logging, ...
 - [ ] Prometheus support. -> Possibly in integration/plugin folder with own go.mod, tracing
 - [ ] Fanout,dynamic routing/sink topics
+- [ ] Change topology, incrementally - restart only parts => can be used to build higher level systems